 - Andrew Lowenthal - EngageMedia

-Full bios of our Committee of Management are available here.
+Full biographies of our Committee of Management are available here.

 EngageMedia is a non-profit organisation and is supported by donations, external consulting work and a range of funding bodies.
-Current funders include the Open Society Foundations, the Ford Foundation, the Oak Foundation, Tifa Foundation, Internews and the The Sigrid Rausing Trust, as well as project partners Universal Subtitles, Oxfam and WITNESS.
-Previous funders include Hivos, the Donkey Wheel Foundation, Asia Link/Myer Foundaton and The Mercy Foundation.
+Current funders include the Open Society Foundations, the Ford Foundation, the Oak Foundation, Tifa Foundation, Hivos, Internews, the Web Foundation, the Bertha Foundation and the Global Fund for Human Rights.
+Previous funders include the Donkey Wheel Foundation, Asia Link/Myer Foundation, the Sigrid Rausing Trust and the Mercy Foundation.

 Please contact us if you are interested to support us.